spilman6/courses/pages/javascript/functions.md

 sayHello("John")
 ```

-> [!TIP] I have always found is strange that the word "parameter" is used to describe a variable that is part of a function definition.
+> [!NOTE] I have always found is strange that the word "parameter" is used to describe a variable that is part of a function definition.
 I think it would make more sense to call it a "function variable" or something like that.
 But, that's just the way it is.
 I also find it odd that you don't have to use the `var` keyword when declaring a parameter.

 ## Return Values